FOR IMMEDIATE RELEASE

 Have You Considered a Career in Welding or HVAC?

 Fill out the form to recieve a no obligation info packet.

 Aside from the actual competition, attendees and their families had the opportunity to tour the TWS campus, speak to admissions representatives and attend demonstrations by TWS faculty and welding industry experts.

 The competition itself requires participants to complete a timed arc welding test using various positions and techniques.
 Contestants are graded on adherence to procedure, the quality of the weld, and final completion time.

 About Tulsa Welding School

 Tulsa Welding School (TWS), founded in 1949, has campuses in Tulsa, Oklahoma and Jacksonville, Florida.
-TWS in Tulsa offers diplomas in Professional Welder and Pipefitting.
+TWS in Tulsa offers diplomas in Professional Welder.
 Tulsa Welding School is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) and is a member of the American Welding Society and the Career College Association.